 You can also get an insight into what exact steps to take to start your own self-hosted website in this 5 simple steps to building a self-hosted website article.

-A quick note: Until 9th of September, my favorite website hosting service Siteground is offering a Back to Business sale with incredible discounts for all hosting plans.
+A quick note: Over Black Friday weekend, my favorite website hosting service Siteground is offering a stunning sale with incredible discounts for all hosting plans.
 As a website creator, I can absolutely assure you – they’re one of the best in the market!

 Let’s learn the benefits of having a self-hosted website, shall we?